Wähe: Regional names

-In French speaking Switzerland the cake similar to a wähe is called a tarte, in Italian speaking Switzerland a torta or crostata, in Romansh a tuorta.
+In French speaking Switzerland the cake similar to a wähe is called a tarte, in Italian speaking Switzerland a torta or crostata, in Romansh a tuorta or petta.

 Preparation

 Savoury wähen

 Savoury wähen are coated with onions, cheese and/or bacon.
 The cheese wähe (also called a cheesy cake) is made with a custard of grated cheese (e.g. Gruyère), cream and eggs.

 Vegetable wähen can be made with courgette, spinach, tomatoes or broccoli.
 Again a custard of grated cheese, cream or milk and eggs is used.

 Sweet wähen

 Typically, sweet wähen are topped with fruit, especially plums, apples, apricots, rhubarb and cherries, etc. – depending on the time of year fresh or frozen.
 Before the fruit is added, the dough is often covered with a layer of ground nuts.
 A custard of milk, cream, eggs and sugar is added before the baking of the wähe.
 In southern Switzerland wähen are often baked without this custard (much like a tart).

 Vermicelles, grape or red currant wähen are not coated until or just before the wähe is finished baking.

 Another sweet kind of wähe is the nidle-cake, made using a custard of cream (nidle), eggs and sugar.